freyfyliu/freyfyliu.github.io/_pages/about.md

 Evolutionary status of starburst dusty unobscured quasars through multi-wavelength observations
 ------
 Quasars are the most powerful stage in supermassive black hole evolution, and their feedback usually causes reduction of star formation and dust content in the host galaxies.
-However, there are some optical-unobscured quasars that exhibit far-infrared excess, suggesting starburst and massive dust in their host galaxies.
-This population challenges current understanding of quasar evolution model.
+However, some optical-unobscured quasars exhibit far-infrared excess, suggesting starburst and massive dust in their host galaxies.
+This population challenges current understanding of quasar evolution model, especially on how intense star formation coexists with active galactic nuclei.
 We have used single-dish mm telescope IRMA-30m and interferometer NOEMA to observe molecular gas in samples of broad-emission-line SDSS quasars with HyLIRG-level Herschel SPIRE fluxes.
-We confirmed that these systems are mostly unlensed and in a short transitional phase.
+Our works have confirmed that these systems are mostly unlensed and in a short transitional starburst phase.
 We also found velocity and spatial offsets between optical and mm observations, which may be a sign of relative motions between the nuclei and galaxies.
 Further study requires more state-of-the-art facilities to resolve them spatially and spectroscopically, such as ALMA and VLT.